20 SATA Regiment (India): History

 In July 1944, the Regiment moved by road to Ranchi and in August to the Imphal area to join the Burma campaign of World War II.
 It came under command of 33 Corps, which had begun the pursuit to the Chindwin River line in Burma.
 No. 2 Survey Battery under Major von Goldstein joined the 11th (East Africa) Division, which was pressing down the Kabaw Valley.
 The No. 1 Survey Battery under Major B. C. Slater joined the 2 British Division and moved south to take part in the corps artillery concentration covering the crossing of the Irrawaddy River.
 After the crossings the survey battery joined 20 Division.
 No. 2 Survey Battery joined 19 Indian Division for the northern crossings of the Irrawaddy.
 One Military Cross and three Military Medals were awarded to personnel from the regiment.
+Orders had been issued that units not urgently required were to return to India and on 13 May 1945, the 1st Indian Survey Regiment was flown to Comilla.
+Lieutenant-Colonel H. G. Croly was now in command and repatriation had begun, and many changes of all ranks were taking place.
+The regiment eventually moved to Hyderabad (Sind) under Lieutenant-Colonel von Goldstein as commanding officer.